-International students who have been formally advanced to Ph.D. candidacy before the first day of a quarter are entitled to elimination of nonresident tuition for a maximum of 3 calendar years (regardless of registered quarters including any quarters on PELP) after first being advanced to candidacy.
-Because of the availability of this support, NRTF awards will not be offered beyond the fall quarter of the 4th year in residence.
+Nonresident Tuition Fellowships and Reduced Nonresident Tuition: International students who have been formally advanced to Ph.D. candidacy before the first day of a quarter are entitled to elimination of nonresident tuition for a maximum of 3 calendar years (regardless of registered quarters including any quarters on PELP) after first being advanced to candidacy.